Most vehicles that have had their 40th birthday will become exempt from MoT testing this year.

 If the engine has been changed to one that is different from its original, this is considered a substantial change.
 One way of identifying this is if the number of cylinders in an engine is different from the original.
 However, if it is the same basic engine with alternative cubic capacities then these are not considered a substantial change.

-- Chassis or Monocoque bodyshell – this includes any sub-frames.
+This includes any sub-frames.
 However, replacements of the same pattern as the original are not considered a substantial change.

-- Axles and running gear – if the type and or method of suspension or steering is altered then this constitutes a substantial change.
+If the type and or method of suspension or steering is altered then this constitutes a substantial change.

 Unless they have been kept in pristine condition, the age of many classic cars means they will usually have undergone some work to bring them to a roadworthy standard.